 - Add the orange zest and egg yolk, mix well, then slowly add the flour mixture until combined.

 - In a small bowl, lightly whisk the egg white, until frothy.
-Using a 2 tbsp scoop, form a of cookie dough, dip it in the egg white, then roll it in the remaining sugar.
+Using a 2 tablespoon scoop, form a of cookie dough, dip it in the egg white, then roll it in the remaining sugar.

 - Place the sugar coated balls on a baking paper covered baking sheet, and gently press into the center of each ball with your thumb.